Bayan2019/learn-file-storage-s3-golang-starter/boot.dev.md

 Keys inside of a bucket are just strings.
 And strings can have slashes, right?
 Right.

+### Dynamic Path

+Schema architecture matters in a SQL database, and prefix architecture matters in S3.
+We always want to group objects in a way that makes sense for our case, because often we'll want to operate on a group of objects at once.

+If you don't have any prefixes (directories) to group objects, you might find yourself iterating over every object in the bucket to find the ones you care about.
+That's slow and expensive.

 ## Video Streaming

 ## Security